 Extension is the most robust browser extension for Amazon sellers and is available for Chrome and Firefox browsers.
 This tool allows you to evaluate new opportunities, forecast product sales, and even request reviews from customers.
 Extension also helps you validate your product ideas by providing an opportunity score.

-What else can you do with Jungle Scout?
+What else can you do with Jungle Scout tools?

 On top of helping you find high demand, low competition products to sell, Jungle Scout has many other features to help you run and grow your Amazon business.
 You won’t need some of these tools right away but as you get going, you’ll find them to be very beneficial.